Matt Fagerson

-Matt Fagerson (born 16 July 1998) is a Scotland international rugby union player who plays for Glasgow Warriors as a back row.
+Matthew Joseph Fagerson (born 16 July 1998) is a Scottish professional rugby union player who plays as a number eight for United Rugby Championship club Glasgow Warriors and the Scotland national team.

-Rugby Union career

-Amateur career
+Early life

 Fagerson played for the great Dundee Eagles at junior rugby level.
 Fagerson attended the High School of Dundee and Strathallan School and played for the Caledonia U18 district side.

-When not in Warriors duty, Fagerson plays for Glasgow Hawks.
+When not on Warriors duty, Fagerson plays for Glasgow Hawks.

-Professional career
+Club career

 Fagerson enrolled in the BT Sport Scottish Rugby Academy in 2015-16 as a Stage 2 player.
-In 2016-17 he was promoted to Stage 3 earning a full time professional contract with the Academy.
+In 2016-17 he was promoted to Stage 3 earning a full time professional contract with the academy.
 Stage 3 players are assigned to a professional club and Fagerson has been assigned to Glasgow Warriors for the 2016-17 season.

 Fagerson made his debut for the Warriors in the pre-season match against Canada 'A' on 30 August 2016.
 In a 63–0 win for the Warriors, Fagerson scored a try on his debut.

 Fagerson made his Pro12 debut for the Warriors against Ulster on 23 September 2016 when he replaced Ryan Wilson.

 Fagerson signed a professional contract with the Warriors on 28 September 2017, turning professional on 1 October 2017.
 The contract runs for two and a half years meaning that Fagerson has committed to the club until at least 2020.